 All ENVS majors (with the exception of double majors) must design an area of concentration.
 We want to give students the opportunity to identify a scholarly area for which they have interest, or desire advanced professional or academic preparation.
 Students design a 16-credit concentration to build an excellent grasp of the concepts (theories, major issues of scholarly debate, etc.) and skills (research and analytical methods) necessary to do a sensational senior research project in this area.
 Due to the broad academic nature of the ENVS Program, a student’s concentration may take many tracks, including a natural science, social science, humanities, or transdisciplinary focus.

 ENVS students complete a senior capstone via ENVS 400 during their senior year.
 The project is based on a student’s concentration or second major and represents the culmination of a student’s scholarly career in ENVS at L&C. Ideally a student will be able to demonstrate expertise in his or her concentration or second major, as well as draw connections across the span of ENVS to produce a creative scholarly outcome with real-world applicability.

 Students who distinguish themselves academically (GPA of 3.5 in the major and overall) are invited to apply for the opportunity to participate in the honors program.
 Honors candidates work with faculty advisers to develop proposals for research projects, which must be approved by a committee of three faculty members selected by the candidate.
 After the student completes the final version of the thesis and makes a formal oral presentation to the faculty, the faculty determine whether to grant honors on graduation.

 Students interested in qualifying for the national honor society Phi Beta Kappa should consult the College’s chapter website, as additional coursework may be required.

-If you have any questions whatsoever about the above, please do not hesitate to contact email@example.com for additional guidance.
+Here is a page with information for you!
+If you have any questions whatsoever about the above, please do not hesitate to contact firstname.lastname@example.org for additional guidance.
 We’re very happy to work with you!